 The Beggar’s Opera was a smash

 hit in its day, and in the 20th century has inspired many arrangers

 and composers to put their own original stamp on it.
 The most famous

 adaptation is Kurt Weill and Bertold Brecht’s 1928 version

 Sparling and Heather Weir in this new collaboration that

 The Beggar’s Opera as arranged by Richard Bonynge,

 & 16 March

-A two-day workshop on the art of cabaret
+L Martin to deliver a two-day workshop on the art of cabaret at The

-tips, ideas, and knowledge to help you hone and perfect your act.
+tips, ideas, and knowledge that helped them hone and perfect their act.